Father Hanly’s homily for 31st Sunday in Ordinary Time, Year A, is on compassion.

 “He asks us to follow Him.
 The Christian lifestyle reaches into all we do.
 It is not separate.
 It is not in churches alone.
 It is not in certain retreat houses.
 Basically, the Christian life reaches into family life, occupation, decisions and plans.
 The way of following Him is the way of joy and of love and, most of all, of integrity.
 Integrated, all of humanity is welcome, all of our experiences are part of it.”

-I’m not going to sum it up, but I will mention that you all know Tuesday, I think, is All Hallows, yes?
+And now I’m going to sum it up, but I will mention that you all know Tuesday, I think, is All Hallows, yes?
 Someone asked me today a question.
 This was a very personal question.

 So she asked me if she had to go to confess, because, and this is true, because our brothers the Protestants of the strict observance are very sure that their children do not enter into this kind of celebration or whatever.

-But the other thing about it is we could celebrate in this kind of feast for All Saints’ or All Souls’ Day or All Hallows’ Day, we could have when we were mature — mature meant we were about twelve years old or thirteen years old.
+But the other thing about it is we could celebrate in this kind of feast for All Saints’ or All Hallows’ Day, we could have when we were mature — mature meant we were about twelve years old or thirteen years old — but now it’s an ongoing process.

 And so enjoy the next couple of days if you can.
 Try to go to Mass on All Saints’ Day, especially if you’re named after a saint.